k2-fsa/text_search/README.txt

        """
-       Assuming the suffix array was created from a text where the first `query_len` positions represented the query text and the remaining positions represent the reference text, return a list indicating the immediately preceding and following positions in the reference text for each position in the query text.
+       Assuming the suffix array was created from a text where the first `query_len` positions represented the query text and the remaining positions represent the reference text, return a list indicating, for each suffix position in the query text, the two suffix positions in the reference text that immediately precede and follow it lexicographically.
+(I think suffix position refers to the last character of a suffix).
+This is easy to do from the suffix array without computing, for example, the LCP array; and it produces exactly 2 matches per position in the query text, which is also convenient.

-       (Note: the query and reference texts could each represent multiple sequences, but that is handled by other code.)
+       (Note: the query and reference texts could each represent multiple separate sequences, but that is handled by other code; class SourcedText keeps track of that information.)

        Args:
         suffix_array: A suffix array as created by create_suffix_array(), of dtype np.uint32 or np.uint64 and shape (seq_len,).

-         query_len: A number 0 <= query_len < seq_len, indicating the length of
+         query_len: A number 0 <= query_len < seq_len, indicating the length in symbols
-           the query part of the text that was used to create `suffix_array`.
+          (likely bytes) of the query part of the text that was used to create `suffix_array`.

        Returns an np.ndarray of shape (query_len * 2,), of the same dtype as suffix_array,
          in which positions 2*i and 2*i + 1 represent the two positions in the original